7 Ayurvedic Tips For Healthy Skin And A Natural Glow

 Avoid rich oily or heavily spiced foods that can overload your digestive system, causing breakouts on your skin.
 Light food that you can digest easily eases this load.
 Think leafy greens, cauliflower, zucchini, apples, melons, and pears.
 You can also turn to cooling vata-normalizing and pitta-pacifying herbs like coriander seed, cardamom, or fennel to keep your skin glowing.15

-Eat more vitamin and antioxidant-rich foods like the amla or Indian gooseberry as well as spices like turmeric, which can help fight free radical damage and photodamage, and give it the nourishment it needs to replenish and heal itself.
+Eat more vitamin and antioxidant-rich foods like the amla (Indian gooseberry) as well as spices like turmeric, which can help fight free radical damage and photodamage.
+They can give your skin the nourishment it needs to replenish and heal itself.
 Antioxidants can also help you avoid wrinkles and inflammation or breakouts.16

 References [ + ]